kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 ## Unreliable Datagram Extension

-Use of the Unreliable Datagram Extension ({{!QUIC_DATAGRAM=RFC9221}}) is possible, with the following changes.
+The use of the Unreliable Datagram Extension {{!QUIC_DATAGRAM=RFC9221}} is permitted, with one modification:

-When using the DATAGRAM frame, senders MUST use only the variant of type 0x31 (i.e., DATAGRAM frame with the Length field).
-If an endpoint receives a DATAGRAM frame of type 0x30 (i.e., DATAGRAM frame without he Length field), the endpoint MUST close the connection with an error of type FRAME_ENCODING_ERROR.
+Similar to STREAMS frames, when employing DATAGRAM frames of type 0x30 (i.e., DATAGRAM frames without the Length field), their size is determined by the `max_frame_size` Transport Parameter ({{max_frame_size}}).

-Otherwise, the encoding and the semantics of the DATAGRAM frame as well as the `max_datagram_frame_size` Transport Parameter is unchanged.
-Use of the Unreliable Datagram Extension is negotiated using the Transport Parameter.
+Apart from this, the encoding and semantics of the Unreliable Datagram Extension remain unchanged.
+The use of the extension is negotiated via the Transport Parameters.

-As discussed in {{Section 5 of QUIC_DATAGRAM}}, DATAGRAM frames can be dropped if the sending side of the transport is blocked by flow or congestion control.
+As discussed in {{Section 5 of QUIC_DATAGRAM}}, senders can drop DATAGRAM frames if the transport is blocked by flow or congestion control.

 # Version Agility